gihankaushyal/PixelAnomalyDetectorTool/README.md

 ![trainingAModel4]
 ### 5. Sorting the Data set using the trained model
 Finally, you are here, Sorting the entire data set using the trained model.
-To being, click on the ```Sort Data``` button.
+To begin, click on the ```Sort Data``` button.

 ![sortData1]